spokestack/spokestack.io/content/docs/iOS/tts.md

 The `inputFormat` argument is here because Spokestack supports serveral input formats: plain text, [SpeechMarkdown](https://www.speechmarkdown.org/), and a subset of the [SSML](https://www.w3.org/TR/speech-synthesis11) spec for specifying pronunciation and specific pause times.
 See [the TTS concept guide](/docs/concepts/tts) for more information on providing SSML input.
 If you don't need this level of control, `TTSInputFormat.text` is the default.

 The `voice` argument allows you to specify which of Spokestack's library of synthetic voices you wish to use.
 Want something besides `demo-male`?
-[Create a Spokestack account](/create) to get your own free access to additional voices!
+[Create a Spokestack Maker account](/pricing#maker) to train your own!

 The optional `id` property allows you to track individual TTS synthesis requests; it will be echoed back in the corresponding [`TextToSpeechResult.id`](https://spokestack.github.io/spokestack-ios/Classes/TextToSpeechResult.html).